ragiptopalli/youtube-clone/README.md

 ## Quick overview

-Hey there, created this Youtube Clone app and just trying to get it as perfect as Youtube's own site.
+Hey there, created this Youtube Clone app and just trying to get it as perfect as Youtube's own site. here's the live link https://clone-cec61.web.app/

 ## Available Scripts